 According to statistics from IBM, the loss of business following a cybersecurity incident averages at $1.42 million, perhaps even more as an ever-growing amount of hackers are scanning the internet in search of vulnerabilities that can be easily exploited.
 Websites are often one of the first entry points that will be tested when attempting to breach your company, as they can often hold sensitive data that malicious actors are looking to sell on the dark web.
 According to a study from CISCO, cybercrime is far more profitable than the combined operations of drug trafficking worldwide.
 Hence why cyber threats are not to be taken lightly.
 With only a few security measures that are easy to apply, you can prevent many incidents and keep hackers at bay.

-Here are 9 measures to improve your website’s cybersecurity:
+Here how to improve your website’s cybersecurity:

 1. Keep Your Software Updated

 According to a recent study regarding website cybersecurity, 46% of websites have critical cybersecurity vulnerabilities.
 The majority of those vulnerabilities are related to outdated software and plugins.
 Of course, it may seem tedious or annoying to perform updates rigorously.
 However, keeping software updated is one of the easiest ways to protect a website from hackers.
 A large portion of software and plugin updates are released to patch security vulnerabilities, sometimes critical, which could be leveraged in a cyberattack attempt.